 Prerequisites: MATH 60263, MATH 60313, or equivalents.
 MATH 60323 is recommended as a prerequisite, but is not required.
 An introduction to K-theory of topological spaces.
-Topics include vector bundles, idempotents, projective modules, the Grothendieck completion of a group, the Bott periodicity theorem, the Thom isomorphism theorem, and application.
-MATH 60323 is recommended as a prerequisite, but is not required.
+Topics include vector bundles, idempotents, projective modules, the Grothendieck completion of a group, the Bott periodicity theorem, the Thom isomorphism theorem, and applications.